 implement a program that requires health care personnel to receive an

 annual influenza vaccination for the current season.
-Download a PDF of
+The Pasadena Health Officer issued a 2016 continuation of this Health Order.
+Download a PDF of the Health Order.

 Downloadable forms to report a disease (PDF format):